kynex7510/KYGX/DOCS.md

 ### Flaws

-Unfortunately, the GX subsystem is flawed for multiple reasons, which make writing an abstraction a non-trivial task.
+Unfortunately the GX subsystem is flawed, which make writing an abstraction a non-trivial task.

-For one, command completion is signaled by the relevant interrupt.
+Command completion is signaled by the relevant interrupt.
 However, if a command fails no interrupt is signaled.
 This is a design flaw, and a terrible one:

 - The kernel event is not triggered, meaning the client has no chance to know the command has been executed.
 If the client always expects a command to complete, there's a chance an invalid command will cause a client-side hang (this issue can be probably worked around by implementing a, nonethelessly complex, timeout-based system).
 - The error codes are ultimately useless, because the client can't know when to check for them.
 - No interrupt is signaled for `FlushCacheRegions` anyway, which needs special handling.

-Moreover, if a command fails, an error flag is set in shared memory.
-It just so happens that the halt flag is part of the same byte in shared memory, and GSP fails to check for it by checking for equality.
-This implies that, if the error bit is set, GSP will never be able to detect if command handling has halted, and will always try to execute the next command.
-This can be worked around, as there's a different halt flag on a different location with similar behaviour.
-When implementing command batching an abstraction has to take care of that.

-Lastly, applications would benefit from having multiple command queues, especially on the 3DS which has 2 screens.
+Additionally, applications would benefit from having multiple command queues, especially on the 3DS which has 2 screens.
 However, the shared memory region contains only 1 queue-like structure for sending GX commands.
 An abstraction that wants to leverage multiple command queues is therefore enforced to implement a state machine, which has questionable results in code quality.

 ## Initialization and cleanup